 - Rice Chex - Rice or corn Chex will work.

-- Pretzels – You can use mini pretzels or pretzels sticks.
+- Pretzels – You can use mini pretzels, pretzels sticks or butter flavored pretzels.

-- M&M’s – One cup of M&M’s adds a pop of color and can be customized to each holiday.
+- M&M’s – One cup of M&M’s adds a pop of festive color that can be customized to each holiday.

 - White Chocolate Chips – I have made these with Nestle Toll House Premier White Baking Morsels and Ghirardelli white baking chips.
 Both worked great.